 Today we've got a review from www.greatstartups.com - a weblog strictly focused on Startups.
 Read more »

-Makeuseof.com, the site writing about important stuff happening in the kingdom of Internet, got us reviewed.
+Makeuseof.com, the site that writes about important stuff on the Internet, reviewed us.
 Read more »

 23rd of July we released a new version of Ganttic.
 Some bug fixes and new features as described below: Read more »

 Well, that has been our main question from the very beginning.
 When you create software you have to think about it.
 No one will use software what does everything from project planning

 to file sharing.
 Ours has a purpose.
 Read more »